rsimon/seajax-utils/readme.markdown

 ## Getting Started - Tile Sources

-The files _examples/example-osm.html_ and _examples/example-tms.html_ show the use of seajax-utils' additional tile sources.
+The files _example-osm.html_ and _examples/example-tms.html_ show the use of seajax-utils' additional tile sources.
 A code sample is below.

      viewer = new Seadragon.Viewer("viewer");